vadimkholodilo/sqlpad/CONTRIBUTING.md

 Thank you for taking interest in contributing to SQLPad!

-SQLPad is a legacy project and is in maintenance mode.
-Please only submit issues or PRs for existing functionality.

 ### Security Disclosure

-For the safe disclosure of security bugs please email rick.bergfalk@gmail.com directly.
+For the safe disclosure of security bugs please email vadimkholodilo@gmail.com directly.

 ## License